LazerLambda/Promptzl/docs/source/tutorial_init.rst

     accuracy_score(dataset['label'], output.predictions)
     0.935

-It is also possible to use *Prompt-Element-Objects* as it will be shown in the following example.
-Using *Prompt-Element-Objects* (see :ref:`prompt-element-objects`) is safer, as it automatically truncates the prompt to the maximum length of the model.
-This is especially useful when using smaller models where the context length is limited.
+It is also possible to use *Prompt-Element-Objects* as shown in the following example.
+Using *Prompt-Element-Objects* (see :ref:`prompt-element-objects`) is safer, as it automatically truncates the prompt to the maximum model length, which is especially useful when using smaller models where the context length is limited.